 ***COMP: End Advanced Topic after listing

-ADvanced Topic
+Advanced Topic

 Awaiting Non-Task<T> or Values

 Generally, the expression that follows the await keyword is of either type Task or type Task<T>.
 In the examples of await shown so far in this chapter, the expressions that follow the keyword have all returned Task<T>.
 From a syntax perspective, an await operating on type Task is essentially the equivalent of an expression that returns void.
 In fact, because the compiler does not even know whether the task has a result, much less which type it is, such an expression is classified in the same way as a call to a void-returning method; that is, you can use it only in a statement context.
-Listing 19.21 shows some await expressions used as statement expressions.
+Listing 20.11 shows some await expressions used as statement expressions.